deodandem/judith/content/posts/Questions.md

 <div style="font-size:25px; margin: 50px auto 50px 275px; width: fit-content;">//</div>

-**Q:**

-What motivated you to start camming?
+*What motivated you to start camming?
 Is this a short-term or long-term thing?
 Do you have another profession?
-How does it actually feel to cam regularly?
+How does it actually feel to cam regularly?*

-**A:**

 During the pandemic, when I was far more isolated, I would watch models on CB to decompress at the end of the day.
 Beyond the immediate horniness this triggered in me, I found myself admiring and interested in the work the women did and in how the crowd interacted with them.
 I also loved the token sound.